lanl-ansi/GasPowerModels.jl/docs/src/formulations.md

 ## Type Hierarchy

-``GasPowerModels`` inherit the type hierarchy of ``GasModels`` and ``PowerModels`` and functions are dispatched based on the choice of types for each of models.
-An example is the function
+``GasPowerModels`` inherit the type hierarchy of ``GasModels`` and ``PowerModels``.
+Constraint and objective functions are then dispatched based on the choice of types for each of the models.
+An example is seen in the function

 ```@docs
-constraint_heat_rate_curve
+constraint_heat_rate
 ```

-The convention adopting when deriving a relaxation or approximation of a non convex constraint that links a natural gas model and an electric power model is to relax or approximate the linking constraint according to the most "complex" infrastructure model.
-So, for example, if the natural gas formulation uses a linear representation and the electric power model uses a quadractic representation, then the linking constraint uses the tightest possible relaxation using linear and quadractic equations.
+The convention is that, if a relaxation or approximation of a nonconvex constraint is used in a natural gas and/or electric power model, the linking constraint will also be similarly relaxed or approximated according to the most "complex" infrastructure model.
+For example, if the natural gas formulation uses a linear representation, and the electric power model uses a quadratic representation, then the linking constraint uses the tightest possible relaxation using linear and quadratic interdependency equations.